U.S. SEC adopts new rules around private fund disclosures, share buybacks

-NEW YORK, May 3 (Reuters) - The U.S. Securities on Wednesday adopted new disclosure rules for hedge fund and private equity fund advisors aimed at increasing transparency, competition, and efficiency in the $25-trillion marketplace.
+NEW YORK, May 3 (Reuters) - The U.S. Securities and Exchange Commission on Wednesday adopted new disclosure rules for hedge fund and private equity fund advisors aimed at increasing transparency, competition, and efficiency in the $25-trillion marketplace.

+The rule-making updates Form PF, which was put in place following the financial crisis of 2008-2009 to monitor risks in the rapidly growing private fund sector, to boost the quality of confidential regulatory disclosures by large funds about their investment strategies and leverage.

+"I think that this final rule, through the greater visibility into funds it will provide to regulators, will help protect investors and promote financial stability," SEC Chair Gary Gensler said in an open meeting ahead of the vote.

 ((john.mccrank@thomsonreuters.com Twitter @jmccrank; 1 646 223-6643; Reuters Messaging: john.mccrank.thomsonreuters.com@reuters.net))